City-of-Helsinki/unified-search/sources/README.md

 Data collector uses multiple different data importers to fetch data.

 The data importers are documented in [Data Importers README](./ingest/README.md).

+## Endpoints

+Data Collector doesn't have many endpoints, just the ones needed for readiness and health checks.
+They are documented in [openapi.yaml](./openapi.yaml).

 ## Keeping Python requirements up to date